 1. The definition of the job changed

 Over the course of interviewing several different candidates - including you, the company may have decided to revise the job description all together.
 As a result, management may have also revised the required skills.
-Silver linings playbook though: Your recruiter will have your resume on hand and ready to go for future opportunities that match your skills.

 2. They hired internally

 You may have been the perfect candidate, but even after a round of external interviews, an internal employee may have shown interest in the role.
-Hiring internally is a low-risk move, and one many organizations will take if there's a qualified member already on staff.
+Hiring internally is a low-risk move and one many organizations will take if there's a qualified member already on staff.